MicrosoftDocs/sql-docs/docs/t-sql/functions/is-rolemember-transact-sql.md

  Is the name of the database role that is being checked. *role* is **sysname**.

  **'** *database_principal* **'**
  Is the name of the database user, database role, or application role to check. *database_principal* is **sysname**, with a default of NULL.
 If no value is specified, the result is based on the current execution context.
-If the parameter contains the word NULL will return NULL.
+If the parameter contains the word NULL, it will return NULL.

- > [!NOTE]
- > Using a Microsoft Entra principal for *database_principal* is not supported.

 ## Return Types
  **int**